AlbertHain/timelapse-tools/README.md

 1. **video2img.sh** generates every n-th frame an images with exif-timestamp out the real videoinfo
 2. manually delete the jpgs you don't want to show
-3. let **timelapse.sh** generate the timelapsed video out of every n-th imaage with the dial in lower right corner of the video
+3. let **videodial4imgs.sh** generate the timelapsed video out of every n-th imaage with the dial in lower right corner of the video

 ## scenario 2
 speedup videoimpression of GoPro-video